I’ve been a travel writer, scuba copywriter, and scuba storyteller for about 30 years now.

-I’ve also been the Editor-in-Chief of the upscale travel, food, wine and shopping blog at Vagablond.com, creating about 1,500 articles.
+I’ve also been the Editor-in-Chief of the upscale travel, food, wine, and shopping blog at Vagablond.com, creating about 1,500 articles.

-And I was one of the featured speakers at ScubaShow2023 in Long Beach on the topic “Blogging About Bubbles”, where I hosted a 13-step workshop that showcased my “greatest hits” and shared my insights into getting published or memorializing your underwater exploits to share with friends, family, and dive buddies.
-I also helped promote the convention with articles about two vendors.
+And I was one of the featured speakers at Scuba Show 2023 in Long Beach on the topic “Blogging About Bubbles”, where I hosted a 13-step workshop that showcased my “greatest hits” and shared my insights into getting published or memorializing your underwater exploits to share with friends, family, and dive buddies.
+For Scuba Show 2024, I presented a seminar entitled “The 12 Most Common Diving Injuries –– And How To Avoid Them” on Sunday, 6/2 from 3:00-4:00 pm at the L.A.
+Convention Center.

-Dive Pacific Magazine
+Dive Pacific Website & Magazine

 I’m proud to be a regular contributor to Dive Pacific in New Zealand and Australia dating all the way back to 2008, but with many more stories recently.